Madison-SDC/PeerToPeer/README.md

 Contributors: Vaughn Kottler

-*A peer-to-peer model object transfer framework.*
+*A peer-to-peer model, event-driven object transfer framework.
+A drop in for multiplayer games!*
+*supports the use of internet addresses, but may require port forwarding.
+This issue is being looked into.*

 ## Package: action

-Handling user input, routing action objects to their
-destinations and executing incoming objects.
+Routes action objects to their destinations and executes on incoming objects.

 ### ActionExecutor

-Polling on peek() of SynchonousQueue for ActionItems.
+Non-expensive polling using peek() on LinkedBlockingQueue for ActionItems.
 Threaded.

 ### ActionItem